-HDr.
-Kelly Hood and the staff have a genuine concern for your well-being!
+Dr. Kelly Hood and the staff have a genuine concern for your well-being!
 If you are interested in starting your journey towards health and wellness please subscribe to our award-winning newsletter.
 Our current healthcare system is set up for the acute care approach.
 Acute care meaning, viruses, broken bones, near death injuries, but what it fails at is treating chronic conditions.
-At Hood Chiropractic and Wellness Center, we thrive off treating the underlying causes of chronic conditions allowing our clients to regain their health back.
+At Hood Health & Wellness, we thrive off treating the underlying causes of chronic conditions allowing our clients to regain their health back.

 Peripheral neuropathy is common.
 It is estimated that upwards of 24 million Americans suffer from this illness.
 It can occur at any age, but is more common among older adults.
 A 1999 survey found that 8-9% of Medicare recipients have peripheral neuropathy as their primary or secondary diagnosis.
 The annual cost to Medicare exceeds $3.5 billion.

 Peripheral neuropathy has always been present, but has not received much attention.
 Its extent and importance have not yet been adequately recognized.
 It is apt to be misdiagnosed, or thought to be merely a side effect of another disease like diabetes or cancer or kidney failure.
 New cutting-edge technology and protocols are available and have been proven to work.